 The number of messages depends on how much a user is interested.
 If they are here for the first time, start with small talk to make a good impression.
 If a person views product pages and wants to order, get down to business and offer help.

 4. Delegate simple questions to a chatbot and assign complex ones to a human agent

-This campaign was run by the team of Skillfactory (digital school).
+This campaign was run by the team of the digital school.
 The bot appears on the course landing page.
 Then it asks questions that help evaluate the user’s readiness to start a course and pick a program.
-The bot collects user email and phone number at the end.
+The bot collects user email and phone numbers at the end.
 The average conversion rate of the whole conversation was 3,7%.
 This is a great performance for a five-step campaign.

 5. Make your chatbot friendly and humane

-The colder the lead, the easier a conversation should be.
-Engage users with abstract questions like «Do you like cats or dogs?» or «What’s your favorite color?».
+The colder the lead is, the easier a conversation should be.
+Engage users with abstract questions like “Do you like cats or dogs?” or “What’s your favorite color?”.
 Don’t ask for the user’s email in your first message, this will push them away.

 Insert GIFs and be polite.
 If a user doesn’t need help at the moment, send them a lovely GIF saying you’re always there for them.
 Show them that you care.

 6. Don’t misrepresent the chatbot as a human agent